CSCfi/csc-user-guide/docs/apps/hmmer.md

 ## Available
 Version on CSC's Servers

-*   Puhti: HMMER 3.3.2
+*   Puhti-rhel7: HMMER 3.3.2

 ## Usage

-To use HMMER in Puhti, load the biokit module:
+To use HMMER in Puhti-rhel7, load the biokit module:
 ```text
 module load biokit
 ```